luchanos/FeverCodeChallengeLuchanos/README.md

 This part responsible for deactivation non-actual events in case of cancelling for example.

-# Ideas and Solutions
+# Ideas

 Our API must be independent of providers side in situations, when provider is out of service.
 Furthermore, we need to keep RPS to providers side in acceptable ranges.

 Solution:
-We can get data from our providers periodically.
-This data we can store in database for future usage.
+We can get data from our providers periodically and then use it on our side.
 For that reason in [.workers/event_refresher_worker.py](workers/event_refresher_worker.py) codebase was implemented.
 It creates new events and updates information about old ones.